collaborativebioinformatics/CNV2SV/README.md

 ## Aims

 We will focus on a couple of genomes that have data from various sequencing technologies where the best genome assemblies and short reads are easy to get.
-The first target is the T2T2 CHM13.
+The first target is the T2T CHM13.
 While it is a haploid genome and it will not reflect the "real world" use cases, it will simplify the "equation" so we can develop methods before jumping into a jungle where the information is too complicated to analyze initially.

 The general idea is straight-forward.
-We will detect CNV using short read data.
-The alignments and SV (not CNV) calls are straight forward, there are off-shelf solutions.
-(Yih-chii, Chai and I from DNAnexus has done some preliminary work in the last couple days, so we have some jump-start first without dealing with those long alignment computation tasks.)
+We will detect CNVs using short read data.
+The alignments and SVs (not CNV) calls are straightforward, there are off-shelf solutions.

 ### Aim1

-figure out the right way to call CNV from a germline only WGS data.
+Figure out the right way to call CNV from a germline only WGS data.
 It seems to me most CNV code in the market is using normal-tumor pairs for calling CNV or only focusing on exomes.
 We need to find useful tools for germline WGS or come up with some quick way to reanalyze the SVs or variant calls (e.g. het-variant call from CHM13) to identify CNV candidates.

 ### Aim2